gnikolovski/dix/README.md

 #### Notice

-This application is tested only on Linux.
+This application is tested only on Linux, and it comes with no warranty whatsoever, either implied or expressed.

 #### AUTHOR